EyasuTeshome/shifttracker/mock-interviews/mock-phone-screen.md

 ### Guidelines to completing your phone screen

 In this exercise, you will watch a few videos of career coach Eric who will act as a recruiter and ask you both behavioral and technical questions.
 Each of your answers should be no longer than 3 minutes so make sure you set a timer next to you.
+Be sure to use the [SAR format](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/what-does-sar-mean.md) when you answer behavioral questions.
 In the end, you will self-assess how you did on the phone screen.

 ## Exercise